-There's a certain satisfaction in the art of wielding a truly sharp knife in the kitchen.
-The ease with which it glides through vegetables, the precision it offers when slicing meats, and the joy of knowing you have a trusty culinary companion at your side are unparalleled.
+There's a certain satisfaction in wielding a truly sharp knife in the kitchen.
+The ease with which it glides through pineapple or dragon fruits, the precision it offers when slicing meats, and the joy of knowing you have a trusty culinary companion at your side are unparalleled.
 But a knife's sharpness doesn't last forever; it gradually dulls with use.
-Fortunately, a time-tested technique can restore your blade's razor-sharp edge and reignite your passion for cooking: sharpening a knife with a stone.
+Fortunately, a time-tested technique can restore your blade's razor-sharp edge and reignite your passion for cooking, sharpening a knife with a stone.

 What Is A Whetstone?

-Whetstones, or sharpening stones, are made from a variety of natural or synthetic materials, such as quartz, silicon carbide, or aluminum oxide.
+Whetstones, or sharpening stones, are made from various natural or synthetic materials, such as quartz, silicon carbide, aluminum oxide or diamond stones.
 They come in various grit sizes, with lower numbers indicating a coarser grit size.
-Lower grit is needed to shape and repair the edge of the knife, while the higher grit sizes are useful for polishing the knife's edge and sharpening it to a razor-sharp edge.
-If possible, use a double-sided sharpening stone that has both a coarser and finer grit size on the same stone.
+Lower grit is needed to shape and repair the knife's edge, while the higher grit sizes are useful for polishing the knife's edge and sharpening it to a razor-sharp edge.
+If possible, use a double-sided sharpening stone with a coarser and finer grit size on the same stone.

-How To Sharpen A Knife With A Whetstone
+How To Sharpen A Knife With A Stone

 Wet The Stone

-Many whetstones need to be completely immersed in water before using them.
-You will know that the stone is ready to be used when the air bubbles stop coming up to the surface of the water.
-The sharpening stone needs to be kept wet during the sharpening process because it is necessary that a slurry forms from the combination of water and whetstone dust.
+Many sharpening stones need to be completely immersed in water before using them.
+You will know that the stone is ready to be used when the air bubbles stop coming up to the water's surface.
+The sharpening stone needs to be kept wet during the process because a slurry must form from the combination of water and whetstone dust.
 This slurry is what actually does the sharpening, so take care not to wash it off when adding more water to the stone.
 A few drops at a time will be ample.

 Set Up Your Station